panta82/better-lock/README.md

 ### Options

+All available options with defaults can be seen [here](src/consts.js).

 Options are provided when you construct a lock instance.
 Some option overrides are also available when you call `lock.acquire`, as the last argument (namely, timeouts).

 ```javascript